 You must understand that and strive for balance in your life.”

 Whenever you face a dilemma again, think about this and see if it helps put things in perspective.

-If there are other ways you’ve sorted out your dilemma, share your stories with us.
-Anonymous comments are more than welcome, if you don’t want your Gajodhar chacha to find out about your dharam-sankat.
+If there are other ways you’ve sorted out your dilemma, share your story with us.
+Anonymous comments are more than welcome, if you don’t want your Gajodhar chacha to find out about your dharam-sankat (conundrum).

 Pic Source: Lifehacker